 The Associate of Arts degree is intended to prepare the student to transfer to a baccalaureate degree program at the junior level.
 It gives emphasis to those whose majors may include, but are not limited to, liberal studies and social sciences.
 While a student may enter directly into employment upon attainment of this degree, the goal of programs that award this degree is successful transfer with junior status.
 A minimum of 27 semester hours of coursework shall be in general education and shall be composed of general education core courses commonly transferable to multiple public baccalaureate institutions.
-Required coursework includes at least two courses whose focus is communication, at least three courses whose focus is reasoning, at least two courses whose focus is respect for diversity, and an emphasis on professionalism throughout the curriculum.
+Required coursework includes at least two courses whose focus is respect for diversity, and an emphasis on professionalism throughout the curriculum.